lte678/fmerge_cpp/README.md

 ## Current Status

 Currently, the software can detect and maintain changes that occur in the specified directory and merge these changes from a peer.
+Any special file support (large files, links, etc.) or handling of edge cases will fail.

-There are no smart merging algorithms yet and the software does not perform any of the calculated changes.
+There are no smart merging algorithms yet.

 ## Author
 Me!